madsh0402/Forecasting-energy-consumption-in-Denmark/Data/Energy/Markdown/Energy data.md

 # Energi Data

 The energy data for this project has been collected by using the API from [Energidataservice.dk](https://www.energidataservice.dk/).
-The exact dataset in question can be found [here](https://www.energidataservice.dk/tso-electricity/ProductionConsumptionSettlement) or downloaded from the github repository [here](https://github.com/madsh0402/Forecasting-energy-consumption-in-Denmark/tree/master/Data/Energy)
+The exact dataset in question can be found [here](https://www.energidataservice.dk/tso-electricity/ProductionConsumptionSettlement) or downloaded from our github repository [here](https://github.com/madsh0402/Forecasting-energy-consumption-in-Denmark/tree/master/Data/Energy)

 ```python